Xtra-Computing/Awesome-Literature-ILoGs/README.md

-# ILoGs
+# Awesome literature for Imbalanced Learning on Graphs (ILoGs)
-Imbalanced Learning on Graphs: A Survey of Problems and Techniques
+This repo lists the awesome research literature for imbalanced learning on grpahs.

 Awesome papers on ILoGs